yashkarwa/Yashkarwa.github.io/_posts/2019-08-31-Learn_Share.md

     - Transition Business Problem to ML/DS Problem.
 	- Define Value of solving problem in business context.
 Think of like a independent consultant!
 	- Define end-to-end Lifecycle from data analytics, ML and optimization..
 	- Show first cut model.
+You can extend the model and solution.

 5.  **New blog & content cadence**: